istio/istio.io/content/en/docs/ops/integrations/grafana/index.md

 There are a few ways to configure Grafana to use these dashboards:

-### Use the built in Grafana deployment
+### Use the built-in Grafana deployment

-To deploy the built in Grafana, follow the [Install Guide](/docs/setup/install/istioctl/) and pass `--set values.grafana.enabled` during installation.
+The built-in deployment of Grafana is bundled with all of the Istio dashboards already installed.
+To deploy the built-in Grafana instance, follow the steps in [Customizable Install with Istioctl](/docs/setup/install/istioctl/) to install Istio and pass `--set values.grafana.enabled=true` during installation.

-This is intended for new users quickly getting started, but does not offer advanced customization like persistence or authentication.
-However, it comes bundled with all of the Istio dashboards already installed.
+This built-in deployment of Grafana is intended for new users quickly getting started.
+However, it does not offer advanced customization, like persistence or authentication.

 ### Import from `grafana.com`

-Using the links above, you can quickly import these dashboards to your Grafana instance.
-This can be done through the [`Import` button in the UI](https://grafana.com/docs/grafana/latest/reference/export_import/#importing-a-dashboard).
-Please note you will need to select a Prometheus data source to use when importing.
+To quickly import the Istio dashboards to an existing Grafana instance, you can use the [**Import** button in the Grafana UI](https://grafana.com/docs/grafana/latest/reference/export_import/#importing-a-dashboard) to add the dashboard links above.
+When you import the dashboards, note that you must select a Prometheus data source.

-This can also be done through a script to import all dashboards at once.
+You can also use a script to import all dashboards at once.
 For example:

 {{< text plain >}}
-# Address of grafana
+# Address of Grafana
 GRAFANA_HOST="http://localhost:3000"
 # Login credentials, if authentication is used
 GRAFANA_CRED="USER:PASSWORD"
-# The name of the prometheus data source to use
+# The name of the Prometheus data source to use
 GRAFANA_DATASOURCE="Prometheus"
-# The version of Istio we are deploying
+# The version of Istio to deploy
 VERSION={{< istio_version >}}
 # Import all Istio dashboards
 for DASHBOARD in 7639 11829 7636 7630 7642 7645; do